Answers to Common Unemployment Claims Questions

 If your benefits have stopped and you are unsure why, you should check with your state unemployment office for clarification, which brings us to our next question.

-I Can't Get a Hold of Anyone at the Unemployment Office.
+I Can't Contact Anyone at the Unemployment Office.
 What Should I Do?

-Scott Barer, a labor and employment attorney in California, has one word for anyone trying to contact an unemployment office: tenacity.
+Scott Barer, a labor and employment attorney in California, has one word for anyone trying to contact an unemployment office: tenacity—another way to say stubbornness.

 "Sometimes it takes visits to the local office," says Barer.
 "Sometimes it takes interminable waits on the phone.
 Sometimes it takes working your way up the chain of command.
 It almost always takes tenacity."